voxelrevolution/AI-Generated-Photo-Tagging/README.md

 - Modify and adapt the code
 - Distribute copies

-**Requirement**: Please credit Thomas Strimbu as the original author.
+**Requirement**: Please credit Thom Strimbu as the original author.

 THE SOFTWARE IS PROVIDED "AS-IS" WITHOUT WARRANTY OF ANY KIND.